-There is so much going on this Christmas in Liverpool 2018 from the Christmas markets, to Liverpool ONE festivities, to family events and the Ice festival down on Pierhead!
+There is so much going on this Christmas in Liverpool 2019 from the Christmas Markets, to Liverpool ONE festivities, to family events and the Ice Festival down on Pierhead!

 Liverpool Ice Festival

-It was a very busy Sunday afternoon when we went so perhaps follow my advice from last year about Ice Skating in Liverpool and head to the Ice Skating early evening when it’s quieter.
+It was a very busy Sunday afternoon when we went so perhaps follow my advice from a couple of years ago about Ice Skating in Liverpool and head to the Ice Skating early evening when it’s quieter.

-My three did however love the Ice Slides even more than last year.
-I think because they were a little older and braver, the guys at the top spun them when they set off and they screamed with delight all the way down!
+Last year my three loved the Ice Slides.
+I think because they were a little older and braver than our previous visit.
+The guys at the top spun them when they set off and they screamed with delight all the way down!

 — minitravellers (@minitravellers) December 4, 2018